GUYANA | Lesson Program Teachers

 Ministry Vision / Purpose: The vision is to see children rise higher through partnership and collaboration that empowers leadership and character development at a young age.
 While not promoted as a Christian program, the values of empowering youth to be examples in their lives, love, faith, speech, and purity is our motivation.

-General Description: Teachers in our lesson program work in partnership with students and national volunteers in an after-school format from 2:30 pm - 8:00 pm four days per week.
+General Description: Teachers in our lesson program work in partnership with students in an after-school format from 2:30 pm - 8:00 pm four days per week.
 Lesson planning is a cooperative effort that takes place outside of the lesson time.
 Students are part of a specific inter-faith community with an age range of 5 years to 16 years of age.
 Successful teachers will be those who are flexible and celebrate small steps of progress to the students they teach.
 Language is a Creole-English which can be a fun challenge!
+The Spanish language is also widely used now due to the influx of refugees from Venezuela and Cuba.
 Teaching is an honored position here; children admire teachers and come to learn.
 Education is viewed as a path to a better life and greater opportunities to advance economically as well.

 Requirements: